PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 Some parameters that you  will see on almost all Element creation calls include:

 - key   -  Used with window.FindElement and with return values
-- tooltip   - Hover your mouse over the elemnt and you'll get a popup with this text
+- tooltip   - Hover your mouse over the element and you'll get a popup with this text
 - size  - (width, height) - usually measured in characters-wide, rows-high.
 Sometimes they mean pixels
 - font - specifies the font family, size, etc
 - colors - Color name or #RRGGBB string